 Things To Do: Attend celebrations

-Republic Day is one of those festivals in India where patriotism amidst the citizens is at its peak.
-For this was the day when the constitution of India came into existence and the transition of the country from a British Dominion to a republic took place.
-This happened in the year 1950, three years after India got independence.
+Republic Day is one of those festivals in India where patriotism among the citizens is at its peak.
+For this was the day when the constitution of India came into existence and the country’s transition from a British Dominion to a republic took place.
+This happened in the year 1950, three years after India gained independence.
 Every year, this day is celebrated with great pride and excitement.

 Significance: Celebrated as the day when the Constitution of India came into existence.

-Key attractions: On this day, a grand parade is held every year that commences from Rashtrapati Bhavan and continues to Rajpath, India Gate, and then finally Red Fort.
+Key attractions: On this day, a grand parade is held every year, which commences from Rashtrapati Bhavan and continues to Rajpath, India Gate, and then finally, Red Fort.

 When: 26th January (Tuesday)